Coronavirus hits Maldives' lucrative tourism industry | DW | 15.04.2020

 Some resorts are also laying off their workers by refusing to renew contracts of workers on probation period or those who are on fixed-term contracts, and outsourced workers, he said.

-The union has three major demands — no forced unpaid leave, no layoffs and implementation of unemployment benefits.
+The union has three major demands: no forced unpaid leave, no layoffs and the implementation of unemployment benefits.
 "Government is also focusing on providing a stimulus package only to the resorts and hotel chains and not (any aid) to the workers," Zakir said.
 "Aid packages must be targeted to the workers and not to the employers."

 The trade union has had some success so far.
 "The union and our members have negotiated with the management of a few resorts and they have agreed to grant their workers paid leave," the union representative said.
-"They will get their basic salary for the next 3-6 months.
+"They will get their basic salary for the next three to six months.
 If the operation resumes then they will return to work in those resorts."

 Migrant workers